E-bike maker Revolt suspends fresh bookings amid high demand

-New Delhi, May 6 (IANS) RattanIndia Enterprises-backed electric bike maker Revolt Intellicorp Pvt Ltd has announced that it is over-booked for its bikes and has paused taking fresh bookings on its website.
+New Delhi: RattanIndia Enterprises-backed electric bike maker Revolt Intellicorp Pvt Ltd has announced that it is over-booked for its bikes and has paused taking fresh bookings on its website.

 "Due to over-bookings, Revolt has paused taking any fresh bookings on its website post receiving an overwhelming response from the consumers," said a company statement.